rfc-editor-drafts/FinalReview-rfc10051/README.md

 Authors, AD, WG chairs, and document shepherd, please ensure that your GitHub notification settings are set such that you can participate promptly in discussions of issues and pull requests.
 For more information, please see [Configuring notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

 ## Pull Requests and Issue Tracking
-The initial version of rfcXXXX.xml is a copy of the Internet-Draft (in XML) as it was approved for publication.
+The initial version of rfc10051.xml is a copy of the Internet-Draft (in XML) as it was approved for publication.
 A pull request has been created that contains all the edits made by the RFC Production Center (RPC).
 This emulates the starting state of the [current Final Review procedure](https://authors.ietf.org/en/rfc-publication-process).

 The edits made by the RPC appear in the RPC-edits branch.
 Please work within this branch as much as possible.
 In particular, use the [comment and suggestion](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) features to comment or suggest updates.